JQHang/Complex-path/README.md

 <img src="./fig/complex_path.png" width="100%">
 </p>

 It's designed for defining non-linear conditional path types in a standard form, which we find quite useful in real-world scenarios.
-Below is an example of a non-linear conditional path type:
+Below is an example non-linear conditional path type:

 <p align="center">
 <img src="./fig/Path_Example_V3.png" alt="Nonlinear-Conditional-Path" width="70%">
 </p>
-<div align="center">An example of nonlinear conditional path type.
-(Link each customer to existing high-value customers via co-industry and co-region relations.)</div>
+<div align="center">Link each customer to existing high-value customers via co-industry and co-region relations.</div>
 <br>

 Based on our complex-path definition, the configuration file for this example path type can be found [here](main/config/Complex_Paths/Complex_Path_Example.json).
-The configuration guide for complex-paths can be found here. [here](main/config/Complex_Paths/CONFIG_GUIDE.md).
+The configuration guide for complex-paths can be found [here](main/config/Complex_Paths/CONFIG_GUIDE.md).

 # Demonstration on Microsoft Academic Graph
 First, please download the dataset that meets our framework's format requirements [here](https://drive.google.com/file/d/15HLmx_PS6gPB7rsArhWmQ72qGw265-sP/view?usp=sharing).

 After unzipping the dataset, place it in your HDFS file system and modify the path corresponding to the 'data_dir' key in [this file](main/config/Complex_Graphs/Mag240m.json) to match the location where you've placed the dataset.

-Then, you can directly run the code in [this file](main/example/complex_path_example.py) to obtain the aggregation results of the three path types specified in the [configuration file](main/config/Complex_Paths/Mag240m_Paths_Example.json), as well as the accuracy of the paper subject area prediction based on the aggregation results.
+Then, you can directly run the code in [this file](main/example/complex_path_example.py) to obtain the aggregation results for the three path types specified in the [configuration file](main/config/Complex_Paths/Mag240m_Paths_Example.json), as well as the accuracy of predicting paper subject areas based on the aggregation results.

 # Code Structrue